Starship Scaling

 Scaling Problems in the Star Trek Production

-For many years, space scenes with starships and stations were created with motion control photography of miniatures.
-With motion control photography, the miniatures to appear together on screen are usually filmed separately, and even each single ship requires multiple passes of the camera that are merged in post-production.
+For many years, space scenes with starships and stations were created using motion control photography of miniatures.
+With motion control photography, the miniatures to appear together on screen are often filmed separately, and even each single ship requires multiple passes of the camera that are merged in post-production.
 As soon as different takes from different ships have to be combined, there is a wide margin of error for the scaling of the filmed material.
-And even if it were useful to film two ships in one take, for instance if they are supposed to fly close together and in the same direction, it is often impossible as there are no standard scales of ship miniatures but only standard sizes (such as 2ft, 4ft, 6ft, or smaller sizes for less significant "guest ships").
+And even if it were useful to film two ships in one take, for instance if they are supposed to fly close together and in the same direction, it is often impossible as there are no standard scales of ship miniatures but only standard sizes (such as 2ft, 4ft, 6ft or smaller sizes for less significant "guest ships").

 The "Scaling Paradox" in Nature